Our centres provide the full scope of clinical podiatry including comprehensive foot assessments, various treatments and surgery.

 About this practice

-Our Modbury podiatry centre was initially established by Gavin Daly in the early 1990’s and one of seven podiatry centres located in the metropolitan areas of Adelaide.
-The Podiatrists at this practice have a special interest in the treatment of heel pain, postural alignment, children’s foot problems and sports related foot and leg injuries.
-Other services include ingrown toe nail management, diabetic foot care, general foot care, footwear advice, corn and callus treatment.
+Our Modbury podiatry centre was initially established by Gavin Daly in the early 1990’s and is one of nine podiatry centres located in the metropolitan areas of Adelaide.
+The Podiatrists at this practice have a special interest in the treatment of heel pain, postural alignment, children’s foot problems and sports-related foot and leg injuries.
+Other services include ingrown toenail management, diabetic foot care, general foot care, footwear advice, corn and callus treatment.

 How we can help with foot health:

 Foot and leg pain can seriously affect the quality of your life. my FootDr Modbury take a personal approach to help look after their patient’s foot care needs.
 Using the resources of an experienced podiatry team and our world-class diagnostic technology, my FootDr Modbury is fully equipped to get to the cause of your pain and find a treatment solution that will help get you back on your feet.

 Footwear Brands Available

 Revere footwear provides all day comfort, functionality and support by enhancing foot health for those experiencing heel pain, tired aching feet, sore knees and lower back pain.
 Designed in collaboration with leading footwear experts to provide maximum adjustability to support many foot types.

 Are you one of the 48% of Australians that wake up with heel pain once a week?